alphagov/govuk-design-system/src/community/share-research-findings/index.md

 ---
-title: Share user research findings
+title: Share findings about your users
 description: Find out how to share information on how styles, components and patterns are performing
 section: Community
 theme: Ways to get involved